aehils/diy-redis/README.md

 # DIY Redis: High Performance In-Memory Data Store in C/C++

 This is an implementation of a Redis-like server from scratch in C++.
-Redis is an in-memory data structure store, used as a database, cache, message broker, and streaming engine.
-My implementation focuses on the core networking and data storage aspects of Redis, building a TCP server that can handle multiple concurrent connections and process basic Redis commands.
+It is an in-memory data structure store that can be used as a database, cache, message broker, or streaming engine.
+My implementation focuses on the core networking, infrastructure and data storage aspects of Redis.
 It includes:

 1. A TCP server that can handle multiple concurrent client connections
 2. A non-blocking I/O model with an event loop